-- (8) "Issuing State" means the State in which a child-custody determination is made. - (9) "Issuing tribunal" means the tribunal that makes a child-custody determination for which enforcement is sought under this [Act]. - (10) "Modification" means a child-custody determination that changes, replaces, supersedes, or is otherwise made after a previous determination concerning the same child, whether or not made by the tribunal that made the previous determination. - (11) "Person acting as parent" means a person other than a parent, including a state or private agency, who: - (i) has physical custody of a child or has had physical custody for a period of six consecutive months, including any temporary absence, within one year immediately preceding the commencement of a child-custody proceeding; and - (ii) has been awarded custody by a tribunal or claims a right to custody under state law. - (12) "Physical custody" means the physical care and supervision of a child. - (13) "State" means a State of the United States, the District of Columbia, the Commonwealth of Puerto Rico, or any territory or insular possession subject to the jurisdiction of the United States.
-The term includes an Indian tribe as defined in the Indian Child Welfare Act, 25 U.S.C. § 1901 et.seq. - (14) "Tribunal" means a court, agency, or other entity authorized to establish, enforce, or modify a child-custody determination. - (15) "Tribunal of this State" means the [court, administrative agency, quasi-judicial entity, or combination]. - (16) "Warrant" means an order issued by a tribunal authorizing law enforcement officers to detain a child.
+- (8) "Issuing State" means the State in which a child-custody determination is made. - (9) "Issuing tribunal" means the tribunal that makes a child-custody determination for which enforcement is sought under this [Act]. - (10) "Legal custody" means the right to make major decisions concerning the child; - (11) "Modification" means a child-custody determination that changes, replaces, supersedes, or is otherwise made after a previous determination concerning the same child, whether or not made by the tribunal that made the previous determination. - (12) "Person acting as parent" means a person other than a parent, including a state or private agency having supervision or placement authority with respect to the child, who: - (i) has physical custody of a child or has had physical custody for a period of six consecutive months, including any temporary absence, within one year immediately preceding the commencement of a child-custody proceeding; and - (ii) has been awarded legal custody by a tribunal or claims a right to legal custody under state law. - (13) "Physical custody" means the physical care and supervision of a child. - (14) "State" means a State of the United States, the District of Columbia, the Commonwealth of Puerto Rico, or any territory or insular possession subject to the jurisdiction of the United States.
+The term includes an Indian tribe, band, pueblo, nation, or other organized group or community of Indians, including an Alaska Native village as defined in or established under the Alaska Native Claims Settlement Act, 43 U.S.C. §1601 et seq., that is recognized as eligible for the special programs and services provided by the United States to Indians because of their status as Indians.

+- (15) "Tribunal" means a court, agency, or other entity authorized to establish, enforce, or modify a child-custody determination. - (16) "Tribunal of this State" means the [court, administrative agency, quasi-judicial entity, or combination]. - (17) "Warrant" means an order issued by a tribunal authorizing law enforcement officers to detain a child.

 The UCCJA did not contain a definition of "child."
 The definition here is taken from the PKPA and is part of the process of conforming the UCCJA to the PKPA.
-The Drafting Committee abandoned an attempt to define a child functionally as one who was subject of a custody proceeding.
-Such a definition resulted in potentially including adult guardianships in the Act which the Drafting Committee did not consider desirable.
+The drafting committee abandoned an attempt to define a child functionally as one who was subject of a custody proceeding.
+Such a definition resulted in potentially including adult guardianships in the Act which the drafting committee did not consider desirable.

-The Drafting Committee decided to use the word "person" instead of "individual" in the definition of contestant.
-This was to facilitate UCCJA coverage of cases where the legal custody of a child is given to a state agency in, for example, a child neglect proceeding.
-The use of the term "Individual" might raise doubts about the applicability of the Act in cases in Juvenile Court involving child abuse and neglect.
+The drafting committee decided to use the word "person" instead of "individual" in the definition of contestant.
+This was to facilitate UCCJEA coverage of cases where the legal custody of a child is given to a state agency in, for example, a child neglect proceeding.
+The use of the term "individual" might raise doubts about the applicability of the Act in cases in Juvenile Court involving child abuse and neglect.
 The PKPA's definition of "contestant" utilizes the term "person."
 The phrase "under the law of a State" has been added to the definition of "contestant" to emphasize that this Act does not confer any substantive custody rights.
-Only those persons authorized to seek custody or visitation under state law may be considered a contestant.
+Only those persons authorized to seek custody or visitation under State law may be considered a contestant.
 The term "contestant" as defined in the PKPA does not include this phrase.
-Its inclusion in the Act does not create a conflict with the PKPA.
+It's inclusion in the Act does not create a conflict with the PKPA.
 The federal statute cannot give any state law substantive rights.